tomhrr/dale/doc/all.md

 They are run when a value of the relevant type goes out of scope.

-If `destroy` is not defined over a particular type, then any attempt to call `destroy` on a pointer to that type will become a no-op.
+If `destroy` is not defined over a particular type, then any attempt to call `destroy` on a value of that type will become a no-op.